data-kth/Diamond-Sketch/README.md

 The file `ip_trace.dat` is the subset of one of the encrypted IP traces used in experiments.

+New hash functions could be added to `Hash.h`.

 ## How to run

 Suppose you've already cloned the respository and start from the `Codes` directory.